-Why is it important to have a fast WordPress site?
+Why is it critical to have a fast WordPress site?

 Studies show that: